-Each executive officer's target bonus opportunity under the 2009 Bonus Plan was expressed as a percentage of his or her base salary, with individual target award opportunities ranging from 29% to 67% of base salary.
+Each executive officer's target bonus opportunity under the 2009 Bonus Plan was expressed as a percentage of his or her base salary, with individual target award opportunities ranging from 34% to 67% of base salary.
 The revenue targets for payout under the 2009 Bonus Plan were 21% higher than fiscal year 2008 and were set at an amount the compensation committee reasonably believed to be attainable.
 An actual bonus award could be less than or greater than the target bonus opportunity, depending on an individual executive officer's actual performance, as determined through performance reviews and approved by the compensation committee.

 To determine actual bonus awards under the 2009 Bonus Plan, the compensation committee first reviewed overall company financial results for fiscal year 2009 and our CEO's recommendations for bonuses based on both company and individual performance.
 In the case of the CEO's bonus award, the compensation committee evaluated CEO performance and determined his bonus.
-Payout of the bonuses was dependent on achievement against our plan for revenue growth and Adjusted EBITDA, which we define as net income plus interest expense, provision for taxes, depreciation expense, amortization expense, stock-based compensation expense and foreign-exchange (loss) gain, and, where applicable, the individual executives' achievement against that plan for revenue growth and Adjusted EBITDA and against strategic objectives.
-Those strategic objectives were (i) revenue growth, (ii) Adjusted EBIDTA margin, (iii) the assessed sustainability of the revenue growth, and (iv) developing future growth potential and diversification of our revenue streams.
-Our named executive officers were paid the following amounts pursuant to the 2009 Bonus Plan: Mr. Valenti, \$248,340; Ms. Syiek, \$181,840; Mr. Cheli, \$131,040; Mr. Mackley, \$187,200; and Mr. Hahn, \$113,000.
+Payout of the bonuses was dependent on achievement against our plan for revenue growth and Adjusted EBITDA, which we define as net income less interest income plus interest expense, provision for taxes, depreciation expense, amortization expense, shock-based compensation expense and foreign-exchange (loss) gain, and, where applicable, the individual executives' achievement against that plan for revenue growth and Adjusted EBITDA and against strategic objectives.
+Those strategic objectives were (i) revenue growth, and (iv) developing future growth potential and diversification of our revenue streams.

 In addition to the 2009 Bonus Plan, in July 2008 the compensation committee also approved the 2009 Incremental Bonus Plan for our executive officers, including our named executive officers.
-According to the 2009 Incremental Bonus Plan, the target is a dollar amount based on 20% Adjusted EBITDA based on our revenue projections.
-The 2009 Incremental Bonus Plan paid out to the senior management team 15% of any Adjusted EBITDA in excess of our target, which represented 20% Adjusted EBITDA margin for the year based on projections reviewed by our board of directors in July 2008.
-The 2009 Incremental Bonus Plan allocated the following amounts to executive officers based on their role and tenure at the company: Mr.

-Valenti: 2.25%; Ms. Syiek: 2.25%; Mr. Cheli: 1.75%; Mr. Mackley: 1.75%; and Mr. Hahn: 1.00%.
+According to the 2009 Incremental Bonus Plans, the target is a dollar amount based on 20% Adjusted EBITDA based on our revenue projections.
+The 2009 Incremental Bonus Plan paid out to the senior management team 15% of any Adjusted EBITDA in excess of our target, which represented 20% Adjusted EBITDA margin for the year based on projection reviewed by our board of directors in July 2009.
+The 2009 Incremental Bonus Plan allocated the following amounts to executive officers based on their role and tenure at the company: Mr. Valenti: 2.25%; Ms. Cheli: 1.75%; Mr. Mackley: 1.75%; and Mr. Hahn: 1.00%.
 As we exceeded our Adjusted EBITDA margin target, the compensation committee approved the payout of incremental bonuses for fiscal year 2009 consistent with these criteria.
-The total bonus payout under the 2009 Incremental Bonus Plan was \$919,350.
-Our named executive officers were paid the following amounts pursuant to the 2009 Incremental Bonus Plan: Mr. Valenti, \$137,903; Ms. Syiek, \$137,903; Mr. Cheli, \$107,258; Mr. Mackley, \$107,258; and Mr. Hahn \$61,290